 - Functional Testing

 - Non-functional Testing

-Let us get introduced to each type of testing and its subtypes in the further section.
+Let us explore each type of testing and its subtypes below.

 1. Structural Database Testing

 A database testing method called structural database testing verifies every component of a data repository that is primarily used for data storage and that end users are not permitted to directly change.
 As it deals with schema testing, table and columns, keys and indexes, triggers, and so on.